mskian/quoteswritten/README.md

 Examples:

-quoteswritten add "My First Quotes" quoteswritten list --List all Quotes from Database quoteswritten clear --Clear all quotes from the database quoteswritten delete 1 --DELETE a quotes with given id quoteswritten help
+quoteswritten add "My First Quotes" quoteswritten list --List all Quotes from the Database quoteswritten clear --Clear all quotes from the database quoteswritten delete 1 --DELETE a quotes with given id quoteswritten help